-Macy Jones holds a Ph.D. in Theatre History from Louisiana State University.
+Macy Jones holds a Ph.D. in Theatre History from Louisiana State University, and is the Assistant Professor of Theatre and Communication at the University of the Ozarks.
 She is an historian, director, dramaturg, and playwright.
-She has directed productions for the University of Arkansas-Fort Smith (Tartuffe), Louisiana State University Lab Theatre (Smell of the Kill, The Blue Djinn), Off-The-Hyphen Productions (Spark), and Red Magnolia Theatre Company (Love, Loss, and What I Wore).
+She has directed productions for Louisiana State University Lab Theatre (Smell of the Kill, The Blue Djinn), Off-The-Hyphen Productions (Spark), and Red Magnolia Theatre Company (Love, Loss, and What I Wore).
 She has served as the dramaturg for Swine Palace (All the Kings Men, Clybourne Park—regional premiere) and LSU Theatre (Dionysus of the Holocaust—world premiere).
 Her original plays have been performed at local and regional theatre festivals.
-Macy is a member of the Mid-America Theatre Conference, the American Society for Theatre Research, and the American Theatre and Drama Society.